Skip to contents

 • For cross tables, only the first column (row variable) is left-aligned.

 The function supports Unicode line-drawing characters and colored separators using the crayon package, with graceful fallback to monochrome output when color is not supported.
+If the table exceeds the console width, it is split into stacked horizontal panels while repeating the left-most identifier columns.

 See also